mnunesvsc/botcpp/README.md

 The project example uses Apache as webserver, but can be executed in any CGI enabled webserver.

-Getting Started
+# Getting Started
-Requirements
+## Requirements
-Install the rust toolchain to have cargo installed by following this guide.
-Install qemu-system-riscv
+In an linux server environment install gnu CGI as instructed on this page https://www.gnu.org/software/cgicc/ Install qemu-system-riscv
 (option) Install gdb-multiarch